 Analysis of urine, urine culture test, and cystoscopy are used for diagnosing the syndrome.

-There is no common treatment that is applicable to all patients.
-Physicians provide treatment on a case-by-case basis depending on the symptoms exhibited by the patients.
+There is no common treatment that applies to all patients.
+Physicians provide treatment on a case-by-case basis, depending on the symptoms exhibited by the patients.

 Treatment may include any one or a combination of the following:

 - Changes in lifestyle pattern

 Physicians use a symptom scale filled by patients and customize treatments according to symptoms present in each patient.
 Physicians try several treatment procedures before finding out the treatment that is most effective for a particular patient.

 Sometimes symptoms disappear after the treatment or with a simple change in eating habits or even without any specific reason.
 However, the chances are that the symptoms will occur again after several days or even after many years.
 The reason for relapse is not yet known.
 However, as time passes, patients and physicians can find a treatment plan that provides relief and helps the patient cope with the syndrome.

 Physicians may prescribe over-the-counter medications to alleviate mild pain in the bladder.
 For intense pain, narcotic analgesics are recommended.
 Discussing with physicians or pain specialists other ways to manage pain will help because long-term use of pain killers is not advisable.

 For alleviating bladder wall irritations, bladder instillation is performed.
 Physicians insert a catheter (a small tube) into the bladder and inject the medicine into small quantities.
 The liquid medicine, composed of dimethyl sulfoxide, is slowly administered and patients are advised to hold the medicine for 15 minutes in their bladder.
 This treatment can be performed weekly or every alternate week for about a month or two.
 Positive results can be experienced after the third or fourth sitting.